MostlyFocusedMike/node-notes/static/media/hapi-notes.5c7335a5.md

 ```
 - Like any plugin, we give it a name and version, and then a register function
 - all the register function does is run server.auth.scheme(), with the actual scheme being contained in an internals.implementation function
     - this is a common structure for hapi auth plugins, it keeps larger projects neat

 -----------------------------------------------------------------------------------------------------------------------------------
 ## Scheme setup
 - in broad strokes here is what our scheme looks like:

 ```
+js
 internals.implementation = function (server, options) {

     /*
         validate that options are right before doing anything, if they aren't we will throw an error with the given msg */